SentientVirtualFire/M.A.R.V.I.N/README.md

 # M.A.R.V.I.N

 A language to have fun with.
+Mostly just to simulate science experiments

 # Important stuff to know before you delve into the documentation